 Version Compatibility: The Never-Ending Upgrade Cycle

 Enterprise applications evolve continuously.
-ERP vendors release new versions with enhanced functionality, changed data structures, and modified business logic.
+ERP vendors release new versions with changed data structures and modified business logic.
 Each upgrade threatens to break your custom analytics solution.

 Organizations that build in-house face a recurring crisis with every system upgrade.
 Tables change.
 Logic shifts.
 Fields are added or deprecated.
 All of this requires rebuilding portions of your analytics platform to maintain compatibility.

-The business continuity risk is real.
-When one of their companies needed to upgrade JD Edwards with only 90 days notice to meet a governance deadline, having a vendor-supported solution meant they could meet the deadline without disruption.
-A custom build would have made that deadline impossible.
+When one of Washington Companies’ subsidiaries needed to upgrade JD Edwards with only 90 days notice to meet a governance deadline, having a vendor-supported solution meant they could meet the deadline without disruption.
+A custom build would have made that timeline impossible.

 The Knowledge Retention Problem